cortexproject/cortex/docs/arguments.md

 - `-querier.max-concurrent`

    The maximum number of top-level PromQL queries that will execute at the same time, per querier process.
+   If using the query frontend, this should be set to at least (`querier.worker-parallelism` * number of query frontend replicas).
+Otherwise queries may queue in the queriers and not the frontend, which will affect QoS.

 - `-querier.query-parallelism`